phil-opp/blog_os/blog/content/second-edition/posts/02-minimal-rust-kernel/index.md

 [memory safety]: https://en.wikipedia.org/wiki/Memory_safety

+## Running our Kernel

+Now that we have an executable that does something perceptible, it is time to run it.
+First, we need to turn our compiled kernel into a bootable disk image by linking it with a bootloader.
+Then we can run the disk image in the [QEMU] virtual machine or boot it on real hardware using an USB stick.

 ### Creating a Bootimage

-Now that we have an executable that does something perceptible, it is time to turn it into a bootable disk image.
-As we learned in the [section about booting], we need a bootloader for that, which initializes the CPU and loads our kernel.
+To turn our compiled kernel into a bootable disk image, we need to link it with a bootloader.
+As we learned in the [section about booting], the bootloader is responsible for initializing the CPU and loading our kernel.

 [section about booting]: #the-boot-process